Norberto-Perez1/Examining-traffic-inside-a-network/README.md

 ![Mac rdp](https://github.com/user-attachments/assets/26c6a1f3-0859-4fa4-a572-5cebe6d5736e)

 <p>
-With the virtual machines ready to go now we'll need a way to access them, for this lab we'll be using Microsoft Remote Desktop.
+With the virtual machines deployed, we now need a way to access them.
+In this lab, we will use Microsoft Remote Desktop.
 To use it on a Windows computer you will just need to search for it on the searchbar located on the bottom left corner of your desktop and clicking on it once you have found it.
 In the case that you are using a Mac computer go to the apple menu then navigate to App Store and search for it there, install the app once you have found it.
 </p>
 <br />